 Mobile Charging – Recharge your mobile phones free of charge.
 Locations: unknown.

 Smoking Area – Available on the second floor.

 Overnight stays are not permitted at this airport.
 As of this update, we were unable to confirm airport hours of operation.
-If you know the airport hours, please send an email to firstname.lastname@example.org and we will update this airport guide.
+If you know the airport hours, click here to update this airport guide and we will update this airport guide.

 As of February 2018, Gwangju airport is served by the following airlines: Jeju Airlines • Korean Airlines • JinAir • T’way Air • Asiana Airlines.

 The following car rental agencies have offices onsite: Avis • Budget • Dollar • Enterprise • Hertz • National.
 Dearman serves the airport in a nearby offsite center.

 - Bus: The airport offers a few options (city bus, express bus, etc.) for connections to the city centre and more.
 For fares, routes and schedules, visit the Gwangju Airport website.

 - Subway: The Green subway line directly connects the airport with the city more broadly.
 The full route travels between Pyeongdang and Makdong.
 During rush hour trains arrive every 5 minutes, in off peak hours, every 8 minutes.